nienciso/nienciso/README.md

- - 🌱 I’m currently learning javascript
+ - 🌱 I’m currently learning javascript.

  - 👨‍💻 in the process of creating new projects...